Didaktik Gama menu: ☜ Back to Index

 Exhibition History

-Recspec Annex at The Museum of Human Achievement, Austin TX, June 29th - July 7th 2024 (Upcoming)
+Recspec Annex at The Museum of Human Achievement, Austin TX, June 29th, July 6th 2024, July 13th 2024

 About

 Didaktic Gama is a series of game-like media and poetic artworks made with aesthetic and structural restrictions, accompanied by a collection of games and artifacts that contextualize them.
+Works in the space explore themes of history and fantasy, technology and a conception of the future, and of mining and extraction.

 Instructions